colinarndt/survey-analysis/README.md

 # Survey project

-Demonstrating survey design, data collection, loading data, cleaning data and putting into tidy format, exploratory analysis with a variety of visualizations, and conclusions.
+Demonstrating survey design, data collection, loading data, cleaning data and putting into tidy format, exploratory analysis with a variety of visualizations, conclusions and recommendations for improvement and future study.